Video shows California officer shoot homeless Black man

 DANVILLE, Calif.
-(AP) - A video recorded by a bystander shows the fatal shooting last month by a Danville police officer of a homeless Black man who had been staying near a public parking lot used by carpoolers.
+(AP) - A lawyer for the family of a homeless Black man fatally shot last month by a San Francisco Bay Area police officer has said that a video serves as proof that the shooting was unjustified - a claim disputed by the police officer’s lawyer.

-The video taken by a witness to the March 11 shooting of Tyrell Wilson, 32, by Danville Police Officer Andrew Hall was obtained by the San Francisco Chronicle Monday.
+The video recorded by a bystander to the March 11 shooting of Tyrell Wilson, 32, by Danville Police Officer Andrew Hall was obtained by the San Francisco Chronicle Monday.
+Wilson had been staying near a public parking lot used by carpoolers.

-It shows the two men facing one another in the San Francisco Bay Area community, standing feet apart.
+It shows the two facing one another in the San Francisco Bay Area community, standing feet apart.
 Hall appears to move toward Wilson, as Wilson appears to step backward.
 Hall points his gun at Wilson, who is facing him and then Hall shoots once, the video shows.
 Wilson collapses on his back and Hall stands over him.

 Danville police said Hall had responded after dispatchers received reports of a person throwing rocks from an overpass onto Highway 680.
 When Hall arrived, he saw Wilson standing in the street, police have said.
-The police released still photographs that show Wilson holding the bag in his left hand and a folding knife in his right hand.
+The police released still photographs that show Wilson holding a bag in his left hand and a folding knife in his right hand.

 They said that Hall gave commands for Wilson to drop the knife and that Wilson advanced toward Hall, prompting Hall to shoot.